shawes/ang-moh-in-the-east/_drafts/telok-kurau-bruce-lee.md

 image: assets/images/template.jpg
 featured: false
 hidden: true
-rating: 0
+rating: 5
 author: steve
 ---

-Rice is amazing
-Free achar - put as much as you want.
-Although the jar was nearly empty when I was there.

-Price seems expensive initially, but it comes with a generous amount of.. well everything.

-Comes with egg
+I always thought chicken rice was something that was hard to make really special.
+I was wrong.
+This chicken rice is special.
+The price, at $6, seems high initially, however, it comes with a generous amount of...well everything.
+Including all you can eat achar, self service from a jar on the counter.

+The chicken comes on a bed of crunchy bean sprouts, I feel like I am in Ipoh.
+To top it off the entire dish is garnished with crunchy fried garlic bits.
+Today I was late, so there was only roasted chicken left, but the skin was still wonderfully crispy, the portion size generous, and the chicken itself was tender and juicy.

-the skin is crispy
+The texture and flavour of the rice is amazing

-Beansprouts like I'm in Ipoh.
-Crispy fried garlic sprinkled on top
-Soup was almost western styl chicken soup with celery nd carrot. hearty.
+The soup was a hearty western style chicken soup with a carrot and celery base.
+The sort of soup you crave when you are home sick with a cold (or COVID if you can still taste).

+And just in case you thought it was not enough, there is a braised egg to satisfy your protein needs.
+Cleanse the palate with some achar.
+Meal complete.

 **Price:** $6.00